aras-p/aras-p.hugo/content/blog/2018/05-path-13-gpu-misc.md

 #### Metal

-I did pretty much the same change in the Metal implementation; [here's the commit](https://github.com/aras-p/ToyPathTracer/commit/e16b30a6cf729b876322bef26c8b6e4658aadbb2) - pretty much the same as what is there on D3D11.
+I did the same change in the Metal implementation; [here's the commit](https://github.com/aras-p/ToyPathTracer/commit/e16b30a6cf729b876322bef26c8b6e4658aadbb2) - pretty much the same as what is there on D3D11.
 The result?
 MacBook Pro (2013) with Intel Iris Pro 60.8 -> 42.9 Mray/s. (oꆤ︵ꆤo)

 Why?
-No idea; Mac pretty much has no tooling to answer this question, as far as I can tell.
+No idea; Mac has no tooling to answer this question, as far as I can tell.

 And then I did a change that I thought of *totally at random*, just because I modified these lines of code and started to think
-*"hey I wonder what would happen if I"*.
-In the shader, several places had code like `const Sphere& s = spheres[index]` -- initially came from the code being very much a direct copy from C++ code.
-I changed these places to copy into local variables by value, instead of having a const reference, i.e. `Sphere s = spheres[index]` for the above case.
+*"I wonder what would happen if I..."*.
+In the shader, several places had code like `const Sphere& s = spheres[index]` -- initially came from the code being a direct copy from C++.
+I changed these places to copy into local variables by value, instead of having a const reference, i.e. `Sphere s = spheres[index]`.

 Here's [the commit](https://github.com/aras-p/ToyPathTracer/commit/ec4eac597bef44120cfb0408ee48bd869f6dbd86), and that tiny change got the performance up to **98.7 Mray/s** on Intel Iris Pro.

 Why?
-No idea really.
+Who knows!
 I would have expected any "[sufficiently smart compiler](http://wiki.c2.com/?SufficientlySmartCompiler)" to have compiled both versions of code into exact same result.
 Turns out, nope, one of them is 2x faster, _good luck_!

 Metal shaders are a bit of a black box, with not even intermediate representation being publicly documented.
-Good thing is... turns out the intermediate representation is just LLVM bitcode ([via @icculus](https://twitter.com/icculus/status/721893213452312576)).
+Good thing is... turns out the IR is just LLVM bitcode ([via @icculus](https://twitter.com/icculus/status/721893213452312576)).
 So I grabbed a random `llvm-dis` I had on my machine (from Emscripten SDK, of all places), checked which output file Xcode produces for the `*.metal` inputs, and ran it on both versions.